federgraph/SudokuHelper/SH02/HelpText.md

 Only empty cells can have candidates.
-To set candidates with the left mouse button make sure the SetCandidates click mode is selected.
+To set candidates with the left mouse button make sure the SetCandidates click mode is active.

 On the desktop you can alternatively make use of the right mouse button, it should work together with modifier keys Alt (set candidate) or Ctrl (remove candidate).